rajkuma2011/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py containing the script to create and train the model.
+In order to train a new model - it needs to run as - python model.py driving_log_directory model_name

+    Here driving_log_directory is the directory where driving_log.csv file is saved. model_name is the name of model you want to use to train the model.
+Its value should be nvidia.
+We also have support of other models like - lenet but it has not generated sufficient score, hence has been removed from model.py to avoid the confusion but BehaviorCloning.ipny has lenet model and others etc.

+    Run following command to execute the model

+    ##### python <driving_log_director> nvidia

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results